asterisk/documentation/docs/Fundamentals/Asterisk-Configuration/Database-Support-Configuration/Realtime-Database-Configuration.md

 * musiconhold - Music On Hold classes
 * queue\_log - Queue logging

-Voicemail storage with the support of ODBC described in [ODBC Voicemail Storage](/ODBC-Voicemail-Storage).

 ## Limitations

 Currently, realtime extensions do not support realtime hints.
 There is a workaround available by using func\_odbc.
 See the sample func\_odbc.conf for more information.